Telematics GlossaryUnderstand the terms

 It is offered by major manufacturers of commercial vehicles as a brand-independent standard interface.
 In case of interest in possibilities of analyzing vehicle data the FMS interface should be ordered already at the time of buying a new vehicle.
 Retrofitting is usually a costly affair, which can be avoided through the use of the Squarellbox within TISLOG projects.

-Forwarding agency are to distinguish from carriers/ haulers.
+A forwarding agency is different from carriers/ haulers.
 The service of carriers/ haulers are transports.
 Forwarding agencies organize transports, but also often carry out transports themselves.
 In addition many carriers offer services related to transport, such as storage and distribution of goods in transit.

 For freight forwarders TIS offers the mobile order management system TISLOG, that can be easily integrated into the existing IT structure of a forwarding agency and via interfaces cooperates with the existing forwarding software.